Safeguarding at Sir Jim's

 It doesn’t matter if you are a paid worker, a volunteer or a member of the community, you have a responsibility to act if you are worried about a child.

-The Designated safeguarding Lead at Sir Jim’s is Mr Lawrence.
+The Designated safeguarding Lead at Sir Jim’s is Mr Dyson.

-- The Deputy Designated safeguarding Leads are: Mrs Rundle and Mrs Adams.
+- The Deputy Designated Safeguarding Leads are: Mrs Rundle and Mrs Ashton-Smith.

 - They can be contacted on 01840 213274 or email firstname.lastname@example.org.